PressCrew/infinity/dashboard/docs/comps.md

 ### Helper Functions

-Some components have helper functions which are used to edit, manipulate and/or display its underlaying functionality and data.
+Some components have helper functions which are used to edit, manipulate and/or display its underlying functionality and data.

 It is important that you use these functions to display components or get their data as they do many special things behind the scenes, like handling default values and checking user